glebtsereteli/Figgy/docs/pages/home/gettingStarted/gettingStarted.md

 in this example we have a very simple

-I recommend making a global + pair macro for cleaner root config access.
-The config struct reference never changes no matter what, so we can safely store our current config in a global variable once and reference it throughout the game
+I recommend making a global + macro pair for cleaner root config access.
+The config struct reference never changes no matter what, so we can safely store our current config in a global variable once and reference it throughout the game.

 ```js
 #macro CFG global.__config